Zachc0des/Zachc0des-Portfolio/SQL Study Guide.md

 SQL is the language that can be used for the following:<br>
 Find Information- "Show me all customers who live in XYZ"<br>
 Add New information- "Add this new customer to the database"<br>
-Update Information- "Change Customer's email address to his new one" Delete Information- "Remove all orders from last year" Organize Information- "Sort these products by price"
+Update Information- "Change Customer's email address to his new one"<br>
+Delete Information- "Remove all orders from last year"<br>
+Organize Information- "Sort these products by price"

 <h5> Examples: Banks manage Account information<br>